TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - subscribers can be endpoints such as SQS, lambda functions, https and web hooks
 - can be used for mobile push, SMS and email
 - subscribers can subscribe to a single topic or multiple topics- and will only receive messages about those topics

+## Connect
+- cloud-based contact service
+- omnichannel contact center (voice, chat)
+- easy to set up and scale
+- integrated with AWS AI like Lex
+- used for customer service, help desks and support centers

+## Simple Email Service
+- cloud-based email sending service
+- send and receive
+- supports SMTP and APIs
+- configurable sercurity and compliance

 ## Lambda
 - serverless functions that run code when the function is triggered by an event source